Universal relations for a spin-polarized Fermi gas in two dimensions: Adiabatic relations

 \section{Adiabatic relations}

 Let us consider a strongly interacting spin-polarized Fermi gas with total particle number $N$ in two dimensions.
 The interatomic collision is dominated by the $p$-wave interaction with a short range $\epsilon$, which is much smaller than all the other length scales of the system.
-Then we may deal with the interaction by setting a short-range boundary condition on many-body wavefunctions: when any two of fermions, for example, $i$ and $j$, get close to each other, a many-body wavefunction in two dimensions can be written as
+Then we may deal with the interaction by setting a short-range boundary condition on many-body wave functions: when any two of fermions, for example, $i$ and $j$, get close to each other, a many-body wave function in two dimensions can be written as